A universal Higgs bundle moduli space: Applications

+By definition, the connection $\nabla_A$ is invariant by the circle action which means that $\nabla_Af=0$ and $\nabla_AX=0$.
 Parallel translation along a curve $\gamma:[0,1] \rightarrow B$ with respect to the connection consists of integrating a vector field on $\MM_B\times [0,1]$ to a Hamiltonian isotopy from the fibre over $t=0$ to the fibre over $t=1$, namely a diffeomorphism of $\MM_B$.
-Because $\MM_B$ is noncompact in principle there is only a local solution to the differential equation, but $f$ is preserved and proper so given $R>0$ there is a solution on $\vert f\vert \le R$ for all $t\in [0,1]$.
+Because $\MM_B$ is noncompact, in principle there is only a local solution to the differential equation, but $f$ is preserved and proper so given $R>0$ there is a solution on $\vert f\vert \le R$ for all $t\in [0,1]$.
 By uniqueness this extends to the whole of $\MM_B\times [0,1]$.

 A consequence of the fact that parallel translation preserves the circle action is that fixed points, or fixed points of subgroups of the circle, are Hamiltonian isotopic for any two points in Teichm\"uller space.
 An example is the moduli space of cyclic Higgs bundles -- fixed points of a finite subgroup of the circle.